ptr727/PlexCleaner/README.md

 - Version 2.0 is a major release with fixes, new features, and some breaking changes.
   - Linux and Docker are now supported platforms.
-    - Automatic downloading of tools on Linux is not suported, tools need to be manually installed on the system.
+    - Automatic downloading of tools on Linux is not currently suported, tools need to be manually installed on the system.
     - The Docker build includes all the prerequisite tools, and is easier to use vs. installing all the tools on Linux.
   - Support for H.265 encoding added.
   - All file metadata, titles, tags, and track names are now deleted during media file cleanup.